 Thanks Paul!
 To view this post and other fine uniform related discussions head over to Uni-Watch.com

 Want to see more?
-You can access the entire auction catalog here.
+You can click through all of the auction listings — more than 500 of them — here.